Walbre/ecw-2023/jigsaw2/readme.md

 {'user_name': os.popen('ls').read()}
 ```

-And we have thins answer
+And we have this answer

 ```
 b'Please give your username for the leaderboard\n'